NagarajGolai/City_Portal/README.md

-# City Portal
+## City Portal

 City Portal is a smart city platform that provides real-time updates on public safety, local events, news, and emergency services.
 It helps citizens stay informed, access essential resources, and engage with their community—all in one place.

-🔐 Authentication
+#### 🔐 Authentication
 + Sign Up: Users register with an email and password.
-+ Email Verification: A confirmation link is sent to activate the account.
++ Email Verification: A confirmation link is sent to activate the account.(You can e-mail the admin to get confirmed)
 + Sign In: Users log in with their verified email and password.

 ### 🔗 Link to the website